ericcornelissen/ades/RULES.md

 ## <a id="ADES200"></a> ADES200 - Expression in `ericcornelissen/git-tag-annotation-action` tag input

-When a workflow expression is used in the tag input for `ericcornelissen/git-tag-annotation-action` in v1.0.0 or earlier it may be used to execute arbitrary shell commands, see [GHSA-hgx2-4pp9-357g].
-To avoid this, upgrade the action to a non-vulnerable version.
+When an expression is used in the tag input for `ericcornelissen/git-tag-annotation-action` in v1.0.0 or earlier it may be used to execute arbitrary shell commands, see [GHSA-hgx2-4pp9-357g].
+To mitigate this, upgrade the action to a non-vulnerable version.

 [GHSA-hgx2-4pp9-357g]: https://github.com/ericcornelissen/git-tag-annotation-action/security/advisories/GHSA-hgx2-4pp9-357g

 ## <a id="ADES201"></a> ADES201 - Expression in `kceb/git-message-action` sha input

-When a workflow expression is used in the sha input for `kceb/git-message-action` in v1.1.0 or earlier it may be used to execute arbitrary shell commands (no vulnerability identifier available).
+When an expression is used in the sha input for `kceb/git-message-action` in v1.1.0 or earlier it may be used to execute arbitrary shell commands (no vulnerability identifier available).
 To mitigate this, upgrade the action to a non-vulnerable version.